 When Brandstetter was a manager, she used a scorecard, or performance management system, that included metrics, feedback, survey insights, and other data to monitor employees’ performance, accolades, and missteps.
-In the example of the recruiter, a system like this might track their communications with the hiring manager.
 Brandstetter said that reviewing the scorecard monthly with employees helped enable consistent communication and keep direct reports apprised of whether or not they were on track to hit their goals.

 3. Grade the goals.

 Once goals are set, it’s important to connect them with how they’ll impact a merit raise.
 When evaluating employees, Berg likes using a 100-point scale, assigning points to each goal.
 If the employee earns 100 points, they get the highest raise available.
 If they earned 75 points, they get 75% of the raise available, and so on.